This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 NoticeThis parameter is supported in V4.3.5 BP3 and later.
 It can be specified only when an HNSW_BQ index is created. |

-The supported primary key types for extra_info_max_size are as follows:
+The following primary key types are supported for the extra_info_max_size parameter:

 - Date and time types